needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 # Get started with Asset Management

 Asset Management is a Unity Cloud service that allows you to manage your project's assets.
 You can use Asset Management to:

 * Get an asset
 * Search for assets
 * Aggregate assets based on a set of criteria
-* Create, Read, update, and delete assets
+* Create, read, update, and delete assets

 This section explains how to set up a basic scene and script to initialize and use the Unity Cloud Assets package with Asset Management.
-It performs a basic search for all assets of the selected project and displays the results in a simple GUI.
+The script performs a basic search for all assets of the selected project and displays the results in a simple GUI.

 ## Requirements